Climb up the handmade stairs into your private house in the trees.

-There is a supplement of US$350 per person to stay at the treehouse and it is only possible to stay for one night.
 Guests must pre-book before they arrive to Beho Beho so please speak to one of our Tanzania specialist if this is something that interests you.

 Our viewThe Beho Beho treehouse is perfect for any couple who want to spend a night experiencing a sleep out in the bush whilst maintaining a level of luxury.
 Only two people can go to the treehouse on any one night and so it creates a real feeling of exclusivity.

 Ideal length of stay: 1 night - as part of a safari at Beho Beho

 Directions: It’s a 35-minute flight from Dar es Salaam into the Selous Game Reserve, where you will land at an airstrip right next to Beho Beho.